Mizuho lifts Alkermes plc [ALKS] price estimate. Who else is bullish?

-Alkermes plc [NASDAQ: ALKS] plunged by -$0.07 during the normal trading session on Wednesday and reaching a high of $24.47 during the day while it closed the day at $24.17.
-The company report on June 22, 2021 that Alkermes Announces Former Professional Baseball Player, CC Sabathia, as Spokesperson for Alcohol Dependence Awareness Campaign.
+Alkermes plc [NASDAQ: ALKS] slipped around -0.39 points on Friday, while shares priced at $24.13 at the close of the session, down -1.59%.
+The company report on June 24, 2021 that Alkermes Announces Former Professional Baseball Player, CC Sabathia, as Spokesperson for Alcohol Dependence Awareness Campaign.

 >> 7 Top Picks for the Post-Pandemic Economy <<

-Alkermes, Inc., a subsidiary of Alkermes plc (Nasdaq: ALKS), announced former professional baseball player and World Series champion, CC Sabathia, as a spokesperson for the company’s My Relationship with Alcohol campaign, which is designed to help raise awareness about the disease of alcohol dependence and encourage people who are rethinking their relationship with alcohol to reach out to their healthcare provider.
-The My Relationship with Alcohol website aims to help decrease the stigma surrounding alcohol dependence by providing disease state education resources, personal stories, an interactive questionnaire to help people assess their drinking patterns, a discussion guide that offers ideas on how to start a conversation with a healthcare provider about alcohol dependence and information about treating the disease.

-Alkermes plc stock has also loss -3.67% of its value over the past 7 days.
-However, ALKS stock has inclined by 24.43% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 10.87% and gained 21.15% year-on date.

-The market cap for ALKS stock reached $3.92 billion, with 159.63 million shares outstanding and 158.75 million shares in the current float.
-Compared to the average trading volume of 1.66M shares, ALKS reached a trading volume of 1855611 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 1.97M shares, ALKS reached a trading volume of 19887556 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ALKS shares is $22.44 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ALKS stock is a recommendation set at 3.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.